dmesa2/Rust-Snake-Game/README.md

 Use the arrow keys to change direction of the snake

-Apples - 1 point and snake grows one block
+Apples - 1 point and snake grows one block<br>
-Berries - 2 points and snake grows one block
+Berries - 2 points and snake grows one block<br>
-Orange - 0 point and snake is cut in half
+Orange - 0 point and snake is cut in half<br>

 Avoid hitting the walls or any obstacles.
-Your score is tracked in the top right corner.
+Your score is tracked in the top right corner.<br>
-Your objective is to beat the high score which is saved to a text-file and overwritten if that score is beaten.
+Your objective is to beat the high score which is saved to a text-file and overwritten if<br>
+that score is beaten.

 ## Sources